 Sony A7r II Camera Settings And Interface

 As you know, the menu system in the Sony A7r II is a complete catastrophe.
 It’s 2015, cars now have autopilot with built in 4G, you would think a camera company could give you a description of what a setting does in camera.
-I guess the Magic Lantern Hacks do for the Canon’s do and it’s amazing and so helpful.
+I guess the Magic Lantern Hacks do for the Canon’s, and it’s amazing and so helpful.

 Rant over, now I’m here to help.
 Here are some basic settings you should know about that are buried in the labyrinth.